 “My beautiful Norway Spruce is ruined.
 It's not pointed any more and those dreadful RAF people have ruined the view from my dining room.”

-A few days later a large RAF staff car pulled up outside the house and Squadron Leader Harris, carrying a large bouquet of flowers, announced himself at the main door.
-He apologised profusely to Lady Stewart for the damage to her tree and told her that he had severely reprimanded the pilot and stripped him of privileges.
+A few days later a large RAF staff car pulls up outside the house and Squadron Leader Harris, carrying a large bouquet of flowers, announces himself at the main door.
+He apologises profusely to Lady Stewart for the damage to her tree and tells her that he has severely reprimanded the pilot and stripped him of privileges.
 No mention was made of the potential air disaster that might have occurred if the jet had been a few feet lower.

 Rosebay Willow Herb is a beautiful plant, sometimes called 'Fireweed' because it is often the first plant to colonise after a brush fire.
 The tall red stems grow near five feet tall, close together.
 The bold pink flowers are striking and the gossamer seeds are soft, translucent, lifting into the air on the slightest breeze.
 The plant is prodigious and invasive.
 Large areas of the Estate that were once meadow or parkland have been colonised by the invader.
 I have scythed all morning and have now made for myself a clearing within the encircling Willow Herb.
 I lie down on a soft bed of red stems, hidden from view.
 I am ensconsed in a private sanctuary.
 It is hot under the direct sun and I am sweating from the physical exertions of the day.
 My feet hurt so I take off my boots and socks, then my shirt, trousers and underwear.
 It feels luxurious, decadent and wonderful to be naked in the embrace of nature.
 Fully male, tumescent and bursting with the juice and ripeness of youth.
 I think of girls I have met, would like to meet and whom I will never meet while the air drones and sings with insects wings.
 Growth and fertility pulses so strongly that I can feel and hear its music – the huge symphony of life – blowing, vibrating, alternately in jagged discord and rich sonorous harmony, all around and inside me.